You made about 35,000 decisions today. What to wear. What to eat. Whether to hit snooze. Whether to reply to that text now or later.

 How These Biases Cost You Real Money and Time

-These aren’t just interesting psychology factoids.
-They drain your bank account, wreck your schedule, and steer your relationships in ways you don’t notice.
+These are not just interesting psychology factoids.
+They drain your bank account, wreck your schedule, and steer your relationships in ways you do not notice.

 | Bias | Real-World Cost | Example |